GeoscienceAustralia/dea-sandbox/README.md

 ### Updating unstable Sandbox servers

 1. Create a branch and implement your changes, then submit a pull request.
-3. On PR creation, a Docker image is built and a simple integration test is run against a subset of DEA Notebooks (failures are expected, and can be resolved in DEA Notebooks once the image is available on unstable Sandbox servers).
+3. On PR creation, a Docker image is built and a simple integration test is run against a subset of DEA Notebooks.
+(Failures are expected if breaking changes occur upstream,  and resolution by updating DEA Notebooks can be deferred until the image is made available on unstable Sandbox servers.)
-5. Once the PR is merged, a build will run and the resultant Docker image will be tagged with git `head` and `latest` and pushed to ECR.
+5. Once the PR is merged, a build will run and the resultant Docker image will be pushed to ECR and tagged `latest`.
+(It is also tagged with a git reference.)
 6. The `latest` image is automatically deployed to the unstable Sandbox servers.
 7. Review or run the [DEA Notebooks scheduled integration tests](https://github.com/GeoscienceAustralia/dea-notebooks/actions/workflows/test_notebooks_scheduled.yml) to check the full DEA Notebooks repository against the new image.
 8. Work with the DEA Notebooks Community of Practice to resolve any issues before promoting to stable.